-Awards at Massachusetts Community Colleges are expected to range up to \$1,255 during 2022-2023, depending on financial need and remaining eligibility.
-Eligibility for the MASSGrant is restricted to 4 semesters if enrolled in a two-year undergraduates program, and 2 semesters if enrolled in a 1-year certificate or diploma program.
+Awards at Massachusetts Community Colleges are expected to range up to \$2,000during 2023-2024, depending on financial need and remaining eligibility.
+Eligibility for the MASSGrant is restricted to 4 semesters if enrolled in a two-year undergraduate program, and 2 semesters if enrolled in a 1-year certificate or diploma program.
 Full-time undergraduate students only.